eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/python/eopf_stac_zarr_xarray.md

 Prior to the introduction of EOPF Zarr ESA's Copernicus data were published and distributed using the [Standard Archive Format for Europe (SAFE)](https://earth.esa.int/eogateway/activities/safe-the-standard-archive-format-for-europe).
 Sentinel scenes could be downloaded as zip archives containing several data files and an XML manifest.
 The entire archive had to be downloaded before any scene data could be accessed, and in some scenarios this approach could be inefficient.

 The Zarr data format is optimised for efficient data retrieval.
 Array data are segmented into one or more chunks, with a single Sentinel scene potentially comprising a large number of these chunks.
 Zarr can support more efficient data retrieval and processing.
 By using Zarr metadata, a data consumer can download only the chunks required for their use-case.
 With SAFE the minimum downloadable unit of data was the zip archive.
 With Zarr the minimum downloadable unit of data is a single chunk.
 There is no need to download all of a scene's data before processing work can begin and any required data can be lazy-loaded, i.e. only downloaded if and when required.
 Lazy-loading of data is more efficient both in terms of network bandwidth and compute resources.
+See [

 ### Comparable SAFE Example